 Remove your front shifter, front derailleur and all your geared chain rings.
-This includes your 32-tooth ring (if running a triple).
-While you can experiment with the 32-tooth ring you already have, it’s far from optimal for the intended application.
-Geared chain rings are designed with ramps, pins and tooth profiles that ease the chain’s transition from one ring to another.
+This includes your middle ring (if running a triple).
+While you can experiment with the chainring you already have, it’s far from optimal for a 1x application as geared chainrings have ramps, pins and tooth profiles that are designed to ease the chain’s transition from one ring to another.

 Acquire and install non-shifty bits